Are you interested in a mission-oriented career to help organizations and their workforce? That is exactly what we do!

 A Participant Services Associate is the principal point of contact for benefit plan participants or members.
 The primary job function is to provide the first line of support to plan participants or members about matters relating to plan benefits, rights, and features.

-A Participant Services Associate's primary duty is to respond to calls, email, or other requests on a timely basis.
+A Participant Services Associate's primary duty is to respond timely to telephone calls, email, or other requests.
 Additional duties may include data entry, review and resolution of request errors, and processing of participant transactions.
 Special projects regarding participant transactions and communications may be assigned on a periodic basis.
 A working knowledge of retirement plans and internal processes and systems is essential.
 Participant Services Associates are expected to take professional exams and participate in continuing education programs to maintain their knowledge.

 * for Exempt positions.
 Nonexempt positions eligible for paid time off.